akniffe1/kill_chains/README.md

 ## Kill Chain Icons
-These are default kill chain icons that are common across intelligence products @ Monsanto.
+These are default kill chain icons.
 The icon names map as defined below:

 ### LMCO Kill Chain
 Recon = Search99 OR Magnifier12